CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

+# Getting Started

+## Overview

+In this guide, we'll:

+1. Find out which organizations we can access using our auth token
+2. Retrieve the list of networks in one of those organizations
+3. Retrieve the list of devices in one of those organizations
+4. Find the uplink addresses for one or two Meraki devices in that organization using query parameters

+## Tools

 ### Postman Collection

-Use graphical desktop utility to explore and interact with the Meraki API.
+If you prefer to use a graphical desktop utility, you can use [Postman and our Postman collection](https://documenter.getpostman.com/view/897512/SzYXYfmJ) to explore and interact with the Meraki API.

 <div class="postman-run-button"
 data-postman-action="collection/import"